lwlinux32/OnyxAI/README.md

 # Onyx 💎

-A powerful, unrestricted local LLM interface powered by the Onyx engine.
+A powerful, unrestricted local LLM interface powered by the gpt4all engines.
 This version runs entirely locally using `gpt4all`.

 ## Features
 - **100% Local**: No internet required, no data sent to external servers.